BetterDiscord/docs/docs/themes/advanced/preprocessing.md

 There are many options these days when it comes to CSS preprocessors.
 The most popular options are Sass/scss, Less, Stylus, and PostCSS*.
 You can read a brief introduction to each of them [here](https://www.bitdegree.org/tutorials/css-preprocessor/).
 Or for even more options take a look at [this article](https://www.sitepoint.com/6-current-options-css-preprocessors/).

-*PostCSS is a bit of an exception because it is more of a postprocessor, it can do all sorts of things with your CSS including handling the preprocessing through the other 3 mentioned preprocessors.
+*PostCSS is a bit of an exception because it is more of a postprocessor,, it can do all sorts of things with your CSS including handling the preprocessing through the other 3 mentioned preprocessors.
 Also unlike the others, PostCSS does not have all of the features out of the gate, it is a modular system so you only include what features you need.

-### Which Is Right For Me?
+### Which is right for me?

 We don't know.
 Only you can make that decision for you and your project.
 The big preprocessors all generally have the same features and capabilites so it often comes down to personal preference of syntax.
 By far the most popular is SCSS which is a syntax for Sass.
 The most free and open ended is Stylus since it allows you to include or omit as much syntax as you want.
 Then there's PostCSS, which by default just uses regular CSS syntax but can be expanded to do just about anything.
 Raygun gives a really good breakdown on all this different syntaxes with multiple examples in [their article](https://raygun.com/blog/css-preprocessors-examples/).
 We recommend giving it a look to help you decide.